 Previously dismissed as temporary unhappiness, our awareness and understanding of clinical depression has grown significantly.
 Characterized by major feelings of despair that persist over long periods of time and exist in the majority of the patient’s day, depression can be seriously detrimental to one’s work, relationships and lifestyle.
-Depression can affect individuals of all ages and can have a wide range of causes.
+This condition can affect individuals of all ages and can have a wide range of causes.
 Common symptoms include low self-esteem, feeling useless, withdrawal from relationships, loss of interest in hobbies and changes in appetite or weight.
 In severe cases, depression can lead psychosis, or a loss of touch with reality, hallucinations and thoughts of suicide.
-All these effects of depression can serve to further exacerbate its effects on the individual.
+All these effects can serve to further exacerbate its effects on the individual.

-Causes and Risk Factors of Depression
+Causes and Risk Factors

 Depression can originate from a number of factors, and is commonly the result of a combination of predisposition and a traumatic event.
 A family history can indicate being genetically predisposed to the condition, as well as imbalances in hormones or brain chemistry as a result of physical illness.
 Certain events are known to increase its likelihood, such as childbirth, which can result in postpartum depression.
-Identifying and treating depression early improves patient outcome, though there is no sure-fire cure and the optimal treatment varies by the individual.
+Identifying and treating the condition early improves patient outcome, though there is no sure-fire cure and the optimal treatment varies by the individual.

-Diagnosis and Treatment of Depression
+Diagnosis and Treatment

 Written By: Wesley Tin, BMSc